Answers to Garden & Landscaping Frequently Asked Questions

 Soils & Rock1.
 How do I calculate how much product I need?

-Multiply the length by the width of the area to be covered by the soil or rock product.
+To calculate cubic yard volume of bulk soils, rock or mulch multiply the length by the width of the area to be covered by the soil or rock product.
 Divide by nine, divide by 36 and multiply by the number of inches in depth you need.
 This will give you the amount in cubic yards required for the project.

 2. Should I use Garden mix, Loam or Rocky Mountain mix soil for…….?